 Milk glass wedding centerpieces are definitely a specialty at Blooms by Martha Andrews.
 Milk glass pedestal baskets beautifully hold cascading horizontal floral arrangements.
 We love the pairings of large and small milk glass vases full of delicate summer blooms like peonies and carnations.

 Pretty in pink is an understatement!
-We’re in love with this gorgeous milk glass wedding table setting from Red Rose and Lavender.
+We’re in love with this gorgeous milk glass wedding table setting from.
 A deep pink table runner over a white table cloth would really pop with this display, too.

 Pour pink champagne punch into a pearly-pink milk glass punch bowl.
 Serve festive fruity beverages to wedding guests in milk glass cups and pitchers of jade green, like these found by I Heart Katie Cakes.
 These classic milk glass pieces would look beautiful displayed near a fruit-and-flower adorned cheese wedding cake, for a mix of classic and contemporary wedding reception fare.